 Uploading an Android application to several app stores can be time-consuming.
 The AppDF format is designed to simplify this process.
 You describe your Android application once, create a simple AppDF archive that includes the XML description, APK file(s), screenshots, app icon, promo images, etc., and then just upload the file to all the stores that support AppDF.

 There are several different In-App Purchase APIs already and their number is increasing.
 We are creating an open-source library that supports in-app purchase APIs of all the stores and provide an easy way for Android developers to develop their apps and games.

-It is 200kb only and we work on make it even smaller
+It is only 200kb and we're working on making it even smaller.

 APK doesn't need to be recompiled to submit in another store.

 Unity3d plugin with OpenIAB on board also supports iOS IAP.